KxSystems/docs/docs/ref/file-binary.md

 ---
-title: File Binary | Reference | KDB-X and q documentation
+title: File Binary | Reference | kdb+ and q documentation
 description: File Binary is a q operator that reads or writes a binary file.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---